 Thompson would rejoin Fox Sports for the launch of FS1 in 2013 as the host of Fox Sports Live.
 Fox also gave her duties as a presenter for Fox NFL Kickoff.

 Tony Gonzalez | Analyst

 A 2019 Pro Football Hall of Fame inductee, Gonzalez is considered by many to be one of the greatest NFL tight ends of all time.
-Gonzalez was a six-time first-team All-Pro and 14-time Pro Bowler, the most for a TE and the second-most in league history.
-His iron man status solidified his impressive career playing 270 of 272 games.
-He currently holds NFL records for the most career receiving yards for a TE (15,127) and most career receptions for a TE (1,325).
+He was a six-time first-team All-Pro and 14-time Pro Bowler, the most for a TE and the second-most in league history.

 Richard Sherman | Analyst

 Richard Sherman played college football at Stanford and started as a wide receiver.
 Following a season-ending knee injury in 2008, he switched to cornerback, making 112 tackles and intercepting six passes over the next two years.